-We are starting to work with brand ambassadors on college campuses and we do want to get into the tween market.
-But we realize that they cannot afford these items; presently the moms are buying for them.
-The tank was designed in mind for the overdeveloped young girl because it doesn’t reveal cleavage and its something that they can be worn on a sleep-over or with friends without making them feel self conscious that they present larger.
+We are starting to work with brand ambassadors on college campuses to increase awareness in the tween market.
+We realize that they cannot afford these items necessarily on their own but today many mom's are buying Boostwr for them.
+We designed the tank top for the overdeveloped young girl because it manages cleavage and can be worn at a sleep-over without making them feel self-conscious.

-Throw it in the washing machine, cold wash and tumble dry gentle.
+Throw it in the washing machine, cold water and tumble dry gentle.

 What’s next for Boostwr?

 Right now building awareness and the brand.
-We are creating a lacier bridal model tank and color palette because brides would like options for their honeymoon and beyond.
+We just launched our pre-orders for a lacier bridal modal nightie due to increased requests.
+Brides wanted a non-satin nightie for their honeymoon.
 We are also developing a product with more breathable fabrics and perspiration wicking fabrics.
 Stay tuned!!